 This summer, Madrid is playing host to the 2019 Champions League final.
 The Wanda Metropolitano, home of Atletico Madrid—Real’s city rivals—will be full to capacity to welcome the two best teams in Europe battling it out for supremacy.
 The latest Champions League odds would suggest that Manchester City and Spain’s Barcelona are the leading contenders to be lining up in the Wanda Metropolitano tunnel on Saturday, 1st June.

-If you are interested in applying for tickets for the 1st June, ticket applications will open to the general public in March.
+If you are interested in applying for tickets for the 1st of June, ticket applications will open to the general public in March.
 Prices for final tickets will also be revealed on the day the application window opens.
 If you’re in Madrid for a few days in and around the Champions League final, check out our guide on what to do in Madrid.

 Mutua Madrid Open, Madrid